Yes, Ned Lamont may be the most important name in 2009 politics. Right now, it may be a more important name than Barack Obama. Let me explain.

 Add on the fact that the netroots has demonstrated its ability to throw carrots and sticks around.
 Carrots being large sources of funds, sticks being a difficult and damaging primary.
 I think we all understand what is at stake.
 We all know what a dark and depressing the political landscape will feel like if we lose this fight for the public option.
 None of us want that.
 Yet we learned from the fight for Medicare that sometimes you have to fight the good fight as many times as it takes, and never give up.
 Had we compromised on Medicare the way we are being asked to compromise now, there would be no public option for seniors today.
 It is easy to forget that, especially when you consider the many great reforms other than the public option in the bill.
 We deeply the fear the notion of taking a loss on this and having to go around taking out candidates that we agree with on many other issues.
 So when we make the threats to primary people, we do it with a horrible fear in our stomach.
 Yet we do it knowing full well that we intend to follow through.
 And we have demonstrated that we will.
 So, to all the blue dogs who are considering killing the public option, I have two words for you: Ned Lamont.

+*Cross endorsement is when a party endorses another party's candidate for office, and the candidate appears on the ballot on both party lines.
+Fusion voting, or electoral fusion is the name for the process.
 And fusion voting is the reason that David Sirota called the Working Families Party (WFP) the most powerful third party in the country, even though they only operate in a handfull of states.
 When a candidate appears on two party lines, the vote goes to the candidate all the same, but the votes for each party are tallied separately.
 If a third party, like the WFP, manages to get more than the margin of victory, it gives them a powerful tool to put pressure on that candidate on key issues to the party.
 In Connecticut, if a political party runs their own candidate for office and receives something like 1% of the vote, they will be eligible to cross endorse candidates on every ballot where that office appears.
 In other words, The Connecticut for Lieberman party received well over 1% of the vote for Senator Lieberman's seat last time it was up for election.
 The next time it is up for election, the Connecticut for Lieberman Party will have met the requirements to be eligible to cross endorse for any office on every ballot that the Senator's seat is on.
 Since it is a US Senate seat, it will be on every ballot in the state.
 Therefore, the Connecticut for Lieberman Party will actually be able to cross endorse in every race, on every ballot in the state.
 Fusion voting is only legal in a handfull of states, and only practiced on large scale in even fewer.

 blog comments powered by Disqus